Chocolate Halloween Cupcakes with Cream Cheese Frosting

 from 3 votes

 Are you ready to sweeten up the scariest night of the year?
-Then look no further than these festive Halloween cupcakes starring dense and fudgy chocolate cake paired with sweet and tangy cream cheese frosting.
+Then look no further than these festive Chocolate Halloween Cupcakes starring dense and fudgy chocolate cake paired with sweet and tangy cream cheese frosting.

 To ensure these Halloween cupcakes steal the spooky spotlight, they’re decked out to resemble pumpkins, complete with pretzel stems and candy vines.
 Dessert and tabletop décor?
 Double the win!
-And now they can join the ranks of their fellow fun and festive sweets, including Frankenstein Marshmallow Pops, Cheesy Breadstick Bones, Halloween Candy Bark and my favorite Blood Red Velvet Pudding with Meringue Bones.
+And now they can join the ranks of their fellow fun and festive sweets, including Frankenstein Marshmallow Pops, Cheesy Breadstick Bones, Halloween Candy Bark and my favorite Halloween Dirt Cups.

-If you love the look of these pumpkin-inspired cupcakes but aren’t a chocoholic like myself, simply swap in my go-to recipe for vanilla bean cupcakes.
-You can keep the cream cheese frosting or whip up a batch of my silky smooth buttercream frosting instead.
+If you love the look of these pumpkin patch cupcakes but aren’t a chocoholic like myself, simply swap in my go-to recipe for vanilla bean cupcakes.
+You can keep the cream cheese frosting or whip up a batch of my silky smooth chocolate buttercream frosting instead.
 So many variations to mix and match!

 Preheat your oven for Chocolate Halloween Cupcakes with Cream Cheese Frosting and don’t forget to share your culinary creations with me on Instagram by using the hashtag #justatasterecipes for a chance to be featured!